Happy Holi: Ancient Legends Behind India's Colorful Celebration

 The popularity of Holi today may be understood when its other name, the ‘Festival of Colors’, is taken into account.
-One of the features of Holi is the use of colored powders and colored water during the festival.
-Several days before the celebration itself, markets would be filled with colored powders of every hue for the festival-goers to purchase.
-Whilst this is the norm today, there are those who still make the colored powders by themselves, usually from flowers, in their homes.
+One of the features of Holi is the use of colored powders called 'gulal’ and colored water during the festival.
+Several days before the celebration itself, markets fill with colored powders of every hue for the festival-goers to purchase.
+While this is the norm today, there are those who still make the colored powders by themselves, usually from flowers or turmeric, in their homes.

 A modern Holi festival celebration, India ( Audio Compass )